Corporate accountability for human rights violations: Accountability under the International human rights framework

-Under the International human rights framework corporations can only be held directly accountable for human rights violations which constitute international crimes as provided for in the Rome Statute of the International Criminal Court.
-Under the orthodox view States are the primary “subjects” of international law, and whilst International Organizations hold international legal personality, individuals and corporations hold limited standing There has been extensive debate on what status multinational corporations should hold at international law.
+Under the international human rights framework, corporations can only be held directly accountable for human rights violations which constitute international crimes as provided for in the Rome Statute of the International Criminal Court.

+Under the orthodox view, States are the primary “subjects” of international law, and whilst International Organizations hold international legal personality, individuals and corporations hold limited standing.
+There has been extensive debate on what status multinational corporations should hold in international law.
 Those arguing that multinationals should hold rights and duties do so on the ground that this is necessary given their size and influence.
-Those who argue against the imposition of international law upon multinationals contend that to do so would mean conveying rights which would inevitably enhance the influence and power they hold.
+Those who argue against the imposition of international law upon multinationals contend that to do so would mean conveying rights, which would inevitably enhance the influence and power they hold.
 Recent developments have seen the articulation of the human rights obligations of corporations but no enforceable regulatory mechanism exists at the international level.

 United Nations Guiding Principles on Business and Human Rights

 The United Nations Guiding Principles on Business and Human Rights stand as the authoritative statement on the human rights standards corporations should adhere to.
-The Principles consist of a three pillar framework: protect, respect and remedy.
-The Principles do not create new law or impose obligations on corporations, instead they provide what should constitute best practice.
+The Principles consist of a three-pillar framework: protect, respect, and remedy.
+The Principles do not create new law or impose obligations on corporations; instead, they provide what should constitute best practice.
 The protect pillar retains the orthodox position that is the responsibility of states to protect human rights.
 The respect pillar holds that corporations should respect human rights, undertaking due diligence to ensure that their conduct does not infringe upon any rights.
 The remedy pillar calls for remedies both judicial and non-judicial to be provided for those whose human rights have been infringed by a corporation.
 The response to the Principles has been mixed.

 The OECD, European Commission, and the United Nations Global Compact have all endorsed the Principles as providing clarity and a point of reference for future developments.
-Of most significance the United Nations Human Rights Council formally endorsed the Principles shortly after their publication.
-The Principles not been met with universal favour.
+The United Nations Human Rights Council formally endorsed the Principles shortly after their publication.
+The Principles have not been met with universal favor.
 The International Federation for Human Rights, which represents numerous human rights groups, criticized the Principles for failing to provide an effective remedy for victims on an international level and failing to recognize the responsibility of states for the actions of their companies abroad.
-Although currently non-binding there has been speculation by scholars that the Principles could provide a platform for a binding instrument or solidify into customary international law therefore creating legally binding obligations.
+Although currently non-binding, there has been speculation by scholars that the Principles could provide a platform for a binding instrument or solidify into customary international law therefore creating legally binding obligations.